g-harel/company/README.md

 3. Navigate to phpmyadmin (http://localhost:41062/phpmyadmin/) and create a new database.

-4. Navigate to new database and run generated sql.
+4. Run generated sql in the new database's SQL tab in phpmyadmin.

 5. Rename `./company/config.php.example` to `./company/config.php` and edit configuration as required.